 For full details of Wayne control systems interconnections see the manual provided with the Wayne pump control system or Wayne card processing system.
+Attach all grounds to the ground screw provided.
+26.4.6.6.7

 Remote dispensers require a relay to interface to the submersible pump motor.
 When used with a satellite, a Wayne Ultra High Capacity Satellite must be used.